 A colonoscopy should be performed before any operative procedure.
 Should the patient have significant constipation, colonic inertia should be ruled out with a colonic transit study.
 The patient should undergo a mechanical bowel preparation the day before surgery.
 On the day of surgery, the patient should have pneumatic sequential compression devices (SCDs) placed on both legs prior to induction of anesthesia.
 Intravenous prophylactic antibiotic is given within 1 hour before incision.

 The patient should be placed on a beanbag to facilitate positioning.
 After induction of general anesthesia, an orogastric tube and Foley catheter are placed.
 The patient should be moved to a low lithotomy position with Allen stirrups (Figure 5).
 There must be free access to the anus.
 Each ankle, knee, and opposite shoulder should be aligned.
 No pressure should be placed on the peroneal nerves or calves.
 The angle between the knee and the plane of the bed should be between 0 and 10 degrees.
 Any more flexion will limit range of motion for the instruments.
 Any more extension may lead to an anterior dislocation of the hip.

-Each elbow (ulnar nerve) is covered with a gel pad, and both arms ...
+Each elbow (ulnar nerve) is covered with a gel pad, ...